Progress on my shed layout has been abysmal recently. And I can’t blame the hot weather.

 possiblelikely that the scatter, static grass and other ground-cover will wear off in places.
 Painting the board a realistic colour solves both problems with any gaps in the scatter etc just revealing a natural soil surface underneath.

 Personally, I’ve settled on a home-brew combo of this water based varnish followed by an appropriately coloured emulsion paint.

 There are ready made special baseboard paints available but over the years I’ve found this DIY combination just as effective and cheaper — particularly for larger layouts with big expanses of wood to treat.

-    The varnish I currently use is a water based compound available from Amazon here.
+The varnish I currently use is a water based compound available here.

 It took a lot of false starts and ruined baseboard surfaces before I finally settled on this particular varnish.
 Being water-based ensures it dries a clear natural colour (others I’ve tried turned yellow and interfered with the subsequent layer of colour emulsion).
 It’s also a matte finish so again doesn’t doesn’t cause problems for the emulsion and lastly, and surprisingly unlike some other varnish types, it’s proven long lasting.

-    Anyway, after a couple of coats of this my baseboard surface is secure.
+Anyway, after a couple of coats of this and my baseboard surface is secure.